mahesh-hegde/rrip/README.md

 * Log final download URLs to a file using a custom format string.

-* Download images from Reddit preview links instead of source.
-(Experimental)
+* Download images from Reddit preview links instead of source, saving some space.

 * Scrape images from links that don't end with media extensions.
 (Experimental)